 Most of these self-cleaning fish tanks will require cleaning via water changes if the nitrate parameters get high.
 The As Seen On TV My Fun Fish Tank has a gravel siphon built right into it.
 This is a true self-cleaning fish tank, but executed at a small aquarium level.

-Is There A Fish Tank You Don't Have To Clean?
+Is There An Aquarium You Don’t Have To Clean?

 Yes, it is possible to build a fish tank that you do not have to clean.
 Theoretically, if you have enough plants that can absorb the nutrients produced by your livestock, you can have a balanced ecosystem.
 However, there will still be algae and dead spots to clean up over time.
 This maintenance will be a lot lower than other aquariums as you will not need to change water as frequently.
 Many go months without water changes.